-Rolling off the production line late in 1959, this example was ordered by South African entrepreneur Max Wilson, who purchased two fully loaded Silver Cloud II models fitted with all available extras including premium options such as electrically-operated windows, aerial, rear armrest mounted radio speakers and whitewall tyres.
+Rolling off the production line late in 1959, this example was ordered by Car Mart ltd on behalf of the South African entrepreneur Max Wilson, who purchased two fully loaded Silver Cloud II models fitted with all available extras including premium options such as electrically-operated windows, aerial, rear armrest mounted radio speakers and whitewall tyres.
 The Rolls-Royce was later delivered and first registered to ‘Wilson Interests Limited’ in April 1960 complete with H.J Mulliner coachwork.

 WHO IS MAX WILSON

 South African millionaire Max Wilson set up the Travel Savings Association (TSA) in 1963, offering cheap ‘no-frills’ holiday cruises.
 Passengers paid instalments to the TSA saving scheme to eventually use the funds to buy an inexpensive ocean cruise, starting from just $6 a day.

 Industry leader Canadian Pacific acquired a 51% controlling interest in the promising new venture and the first maiden TSA voyage left the seaport of Liverpool in October 1963 with the famous cruise ship ‘Empress of Britain’, with the ‘Empress of England’ later joining the TSA cruise fleet.